 The Total Float and slack are synonymous.

-The total float is the difference between project completion date and the total duration of critical path activities.
+The Total Float is the difference between the project completion date and the total duration of critical path activities.

-In other words, you have a project to finish in 25 days.
-Your calculated critical path activities on the schedule network diagram will take 22 days.
-So you have a project float of +3 days.
-Here you can see, afloat can be a positive or negative number.
+In other words, suppose you have a project to finish in 25 days.
+You see that your calculated critical path activities on the schedule network diagram will take 22 days.
+So, you have a project float of +3 days.
+Here you can see, a Float can be a positive or negative number.

 We will discuss negative float later in this post.

 Find the second-longest sequence of activities in the network diagram.
 Subtract its total duration from the duration of the critical path sequence.
-The difference between the two duration will give you the float for each activity in the second sequence.
+The difference between the two durations will give you the float for each activity in the second sequence.

 I see another confusion here – is Float the same as lag?
 The reason for this confusion lies in the concept of the ability to delay an activity.
 Lag is a delay in the successor activity.
 Total Float is the amount of time by which you can delay an activity from its early start date without delaying the project finish date.

 Both have a different purpose when we look at it from a realistic project management scenario: